OpenTelemetry Django Instrumentation¶

 where <header_name>

-being the normalized HTTP header name (lowercase, with - characters replaced by _ ).
+is the normalized HTTP header name (lowercase, with -

-The value of the attribute will be single item list containing all the header values.
+single item list containing all the header values.

 http.request.header.custom_request_header = ["<value1>,<value2>"]

-Response headers¶
+Response headers

-To capture predefined HTTP response headers as span attributes, set the environment variable OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_RESPONSE
+To capture HTTP response headers as span attributes, set the environment variable

-to a comma-separated list of HTTP header names.
+to a comma delimited list of HTTP header names.

 For example,

-export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_RESPONSE="content_type,custom_response_header"
+export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_RESPONSE="content-type,custom_response_header"

-will extract content_type and custom_response_header from response headers and add them as span attributes.
+from the response headers and add them as span attributes.

 .